-Following this, all eligible applications will be reviewed and scored by Fuel Management Specialists or Liaisons.
+Following this, all eligible applications will be reviewed and scored by Wildfire Prevention Officer or FNESS Fuel Management Liaison/Specialist.
 Scoring considerations and criteria include the following:

-- Wildfire Risk or Fire Behaviour/WUI Threat Class for the proposed area - Priority of treatment as identified in completed CWPP, Ministry plans and rationale for proposed treatment units - Community involvement in wildfire risk mitigation in the past 2 years (as described in Sections 5 and 6 of the 2017 CWPP Template), including: - Fuel management - FireSmart planning and activities - o Community education - Local government wildfire response resources - Collaboration with land manager (e.g. MFLNRO resource district or BC Parks), neighbouring First Nations and local governments, fire departments, BC Wildfire Service, and local forest industry - Cost-effectiveness of development of the proposed prescription
+- Wildfire Risk or Fire Behaviour/WUI Threat Class for the proposed area - Priority of treatment as identified in completed CWPP, Ministry plans and rationale for proposed treatment units - Community involvement in wildfire risk mitigation in the past 2 years (as described in Sections 5 and 6 of the 2017 CWPP Template), including: - Fuel management - o FireSmart planning and activities - o Community education - o Local government wildfire response resources - Collaboration with land manager (e.g. MFLNRO resource district or BC Parks), neighbouring First Nations and local governments, fire departments, BC Wildfire Service, and local forest industry - Cost-effectiveness of development of the proposed prescription